 Collecting mushrooms from the forest is an extremely frequent past-time in the Czech Republic.
 Possibly not surprisingly, the picked mushrooms are then eaten.
-In many restaurants, normally it is just the cultivated mushrooms which are utilized.
-If mushrooms from the forest do get offered in a restaurant, then it is normally just as a small supplement to a meal.
-Home prepared mushroom dishes are a totally different instance though.
+In many restaurants, normally, it is just the cultivated mushrooms that are utilized.
+If mushrooms from the forest do get offered in a restaurant, it is normally just a small supplement to a meal.
+Home prepared mushroom dishes are a totally different instance, though.
 A perfect case is Smaženice (based on the verb to fry – ‘smažit’), also called míchanice (to mix) – mushrooms from the forest are cut into tiny bits, stewed and mixed (with onion, caraway and fat).
 Then, eggs get put into the mix.
 Smaženice is eaten with bread.
 Smažené bedly are entire caps of parasol mushrooms laced with bread-crumbs then fried. Černý kuba (meaning ‘black jimmy’) is a fasting meal traditionally eaten at Christmas consisting of peeled barley and dried mushrooms.
-Houbová omáčka (meaning ‘mushroom sauce’), is also popular and is served with bread and meat dumplings.
+Houbová omáčka (meaning ‘mushroom sauce’) is also popular and is served with bread and meat dumplings.
 Dried or fresh mushrooms also make a welcome supplement to bramboračka s houbami (meaning ‘mushrooms with potato soup’).
 Kulajda is a cream and soup made from mushrooms.
-Sauces and soups are the most frequent forest mushroom dishes offered in restaurants, because they only require a small number of mushrooms.
+Sauces and soups are the most frequent forest mushroom dishes offered in restaurants because they only require a small number of mushrooms.

 If you wish to collect the mushrooms on your own, be cautious.
 There are dozens of types, some of which are delicious, some of which are only just edible, but some are poisonous or even fatal.
 There is a type also used as a recreational drug.
 An edible and tasty type may look almost the same as a deadly type.
-If you are not very familiar with mushrooms, you should take along a knowledgeable mushroom picker with you.
+If you are not very familiar with mushrooms, you should take along a knowledgeable mushroom picker.

 Tip: Slaughtering A Pig – A Winter Ritual

-During the midst of winter, lots of villagers carry out a virtually ritual slaughter of a pig, known as: ‘zabijačka’.
+During the winter, lots of villagers carry out a virtually ritual slaughter of a pig, known as: ‘zabijačka’.
 The sorry beast is hoisted up with its’ haunches then gutted, and all the parts of its’ body are utilized to make sausages, goulash and chops.
 While this tradition is gradually becoming less and less frequent, it’s still often done in the rural areas, where friends and neighbours assemble for a day’s slaughtering, drinking and eating.